 - Any other relevant information

 Complaints may be submitted by mail or delivery directly to:

 Township of Guelph/Eramosa

 Rockwood, ON N0B 2K0

 ATT: Township Clerk

 NOTE: Please remember to mark the sealed envelope 'PRIVATE AND CONFIDENTIAL.’
-All complaints will be treated as confidential at all times and will be forwarded directly to John Maddox.
+All complaints will be treated as confidential at all times and will be forwarded directly to the Ontario Ombudsman.

 An inquiry may also be be submitted directly to the Ontario Ombudsman.
 Click here for their contact information.